LAP: Fast LAtent Diffusion Planner for Autonomous Driving: Experiments

 \textbf{Evaluation Metrics}.
-The nuPlan benchmark is derived from the 14 scenario categories, with each category containing up to 100 distinct scenes.The nuPlan framework provides three primary evaluation scores: an Open-Loop Score (OLS), a Non-Reactive Closed-Loop Score (NR-score), and a Reactive Closed-Loop Score (R-score).
-Consistent with prior research indicating a weak correlation between open-loop prediction and closed-loop planning effectiveness\citep{chen2024end}, we focus exclusively on the closed-loop scores.
-The closed-loop score comprises a weighted average of several key metrics, as discussed further in the Appendix \ref{app:emd}.
+The nuPlan benchmark is derived from the 14 scenario categories, with each category containing up to 100 distinct scenes.
+The nuPlan framework provides three primary evaluation scores: an Open-Loop Score (OLS), a Non-Reactive Closed-Loop Score (NR-score), and a Reactive Closed-Loop Score (R-score).
+Consistent with prior research indicating a weak correlation between open-loop prediction and closed-loop planning effectiveness\cite{chen2024end}, we focus exclusively on the closed-loop scores.